fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-message-intro.md

 An ehealth-message defines written communication and comes in four flavours depending on the "category" of the message:

-- __Message__: For sending messages from Patients, CareTeams (Practitioners), and Devices to Patients or CareTeams.
-Messages may not be sent between Patients or between Practitioners.
+- __Message__: For sending user-generated messages from Patients and CareTeams (Practitioners) to Patients or CareTeams.
+Messages may not be sent between
+  Patients or between Practitioners.
 When sending a message to a CareTeam, it is possible to narrow the recipient to be of a certain role.
 This is done by setting the "restriction-category" extension to a specific role value.
-- __Notification__: For sending notification from Practitioners to Patients.
+- __Notification__: Must regard an incident or event that has already occurred, where the sender must be of type Device, and the recipient must be a Patient or CareTeam.
   These are usually text-based, and may have a temporal validity attached (see "period" extension) to indicate at which point a notification is no longer valid.
   When sent, a notification may no longer be updated by the sender.
 - __Advise__: Advise is much like notifications.
-They may also have a validity period, but they can be seen as reminders caused by a planned event, eg. a measurement or online meeting which is to take place.
+They may also have a validity period, but they may only concern a future planned event, eg. a measurement or online meeting which is to take place.
+The sender must be of type Device, and the recipient must be a Patient or CareTeam
 - __Note__: For personal notes (written by a Patient or Practitioner), which may be shared with a CareTeam.
 A personal note must be created with sender=recipient.
-In case a personal note wants to be shared with a CareTeam, the CareTeam must be referred by the recipientCareTeam extension, and the receiver deleted (both can take place in the same PATCH operation).
+  In case a personal note wants to be shared with a CareTeam, the CareTeam must be referred by the recipientCareTeam extension, and the receiver deleted
+  (both can take place in the same PATCH operation).
 A personal note may be updated by the sender, but not by the recipient.

 An ehealth-message may refer related resources (eg. Device, CarePlan, Appointment etc) using the "about" field, no matter which category it is.
 Different instances of ehealth-message may be logically organized into "threads" by assigning the same thread-id in the provided extension.
 Similarly, they may be organized in a group (eg. group messages) by assigning the same group-id in that extension.
 The message subject may be provided in the title extension, and an optional priority may be provided in the ehealth-priority extension.